 The Underground opens around 5 am and closes around midnight, except on Sundays when it opens later and finishes earlier due to a reduced service.
 On Fridays and Saturdays, it's open for 24 hours on the Central, Victoria, Jubilee, Northern and Piccadilly lines.

-London’s public transport has a unified payment system, so you can switch between any TfL service, like the tube, bus, and Elizabeth line and benefit from the daily and weekly fare capping.
-It’s quick to pay as you can use contactless, Google/Apple pay or Oyster card payment, but remember to pay the same way throughout so you don’t get overcharged!
+It’s quick to pay as you can use contactless, Google/Apple Pay or Oyster card payment, but remember to pay the same way throughout so you don’t get overcharged!
 These payment methods are not accepted on the Stansted Express, so you’ll need to buy a ticket online.

 The London Underground has 11 train lines with their own name and colours, to help travellers find where to go at the station.
 On the map, you'll see other London trains like the DLR, Elizabeth line, London Overground, and other public transport like Trams and the IFS Cloud Cable Car.